 D'Youville College's highly-regarded physical therapy program prepares students for general therapy practice.
 Once you enter practice, you may choose to specialize in an area such as pediatrics, geriatrics, sports medicine, or orthopedics.

 The American Physical Therapy Association (APTA) has set the Doctorate of Physical Therapy (DPT) degree as the entry-level degree for the profession.

 D'Youville College offers 2 different pathways to earn the Doctor of Physical Therapy degree:

-- Enter our sequential degree program pathways as a freshman.
+- Enter our combined degree program pathways as a freshman.
 Earn a bachelor's degree plus your doctoral degree in six years.

 - Students with a bachelor's degree can enter our three-year professional program which leads to a doctor of physical therapy degree.